eastlondoner/grolt/README.md

 You can, although we're not able to provide much external support or documentation right now.
 Plus the surface is still undergoing stabilisation, so be prepared for things to break.

+Grolt requires python 3.
+Depending on your local configuration You may need to use `python3` or `alias python=python3` before running the installation command.

 To install Grolt in developer mode, simply run:
 ```
 python setup.py develop